Sloane Stephens: 2021: French Open fourth round, out of top 50

-2022: First title since 2018, French Open quarterfinal
+2022: First title since 2018, third French Open quarterfinal

 Stephens started her 2022 season at the Australian Open.
 She lost in the first round to 17th seed and world No. 18, Emma Raducanu, in three sets.

 In February, Stephens competed at the Abierto Zapopan in Guadalajara, Mexico.
 Seeded sixth, she won her seventh WTA singles title by beating Marie Bouzková in the final.
 This was her first final and title since 2018.
 Next, she was supposed to play against Egypt's Mayar Sherif in the Monterrey first round; however, she withdrew from the tournament.
 At the Indian Wells Open, she fell in the first round to 2018 champion Naomi Osaka.
 In Miami, she lost in the second round to 16th seed and world No. 21, Jessica Pegula.

 Stephens started her clay-court season at the Charleston Open.
 Seeded 13th, she lost in the first round to Zheng Qinwen.
-At the Madrid Open, she was defeated in the first round by Anhelina Kalinina.
-In Rome, she was eliminated in the first round by Ekaterina Alexandrova.
+At the Madrid Open, she was defeated in the first round by Anhelina Kalinina, and in Rome, she was eliminated in the first round by Ekaterina Alexandrova.
 Seeded sixth at the Internationaux de Strasbourg, she was stunned in the first round by world No. 306 and lucky loser, Nefisa Berberović, in three sets.
 At the French Open, she upset 26th seed, Sorana Cîrstea, in the second round.
-She reached the quarterfinals for the first time since 2019 by defeating 23rd seed and world No. 24, Jil Teichmann, in the fourth round.
-She was defeated in the quarterfinals by 18th seed, world No. 23, compatriot, and eventual finalist, Coco Gauff.
+She reached the quarterfinals for the first time since 2019 by defeating 23rd seed and world No. 24, Jil Teichmann, in the fourth round, before she was defeated by 18th seed and eventual finalist, Coco Gauff.
 Due to her quarterfinal result at Roland Garros, her ranking improved from 64 to 47.

 At the Bad Homburg Open, her first grass-court tournament of the season, Stephens was beaten in the first round by British qualifier Katie Swan.
-At Wimbledon, she lost in the first round to Zheng Qinwen.
+At Wimbledon, she lost in the first round again to Zheng Qinwen.

-Stephens started her US Open series at the Citi Open in Washington, D.C.
-She lost in the first round to Ajla Tomljanović.
-This was her first loss to Tomljanović, having led their Head to Head 6-0.
+Stephens started her US Open Series at Washington, D.C. where she lost in round one to Ajla Tomljanović.
+This was her first loss to Tomljanović, having led their head-to-head 6-0.
 In Toronto, she was defeated in the second round by third seed and world No. 4, Maria Sakkari.
-At the Western & Southern Open in Cincinnati, she lost in the second round to world No. 1 Iga Świątek.
-Ranked 51 at the US Open, she lost again in the second round to world No. 1 and eventual champion, Iga Świątek.
+At the Western & Southern Open in Cincinnati, she lost in the second round to world No. 1, Iga Świątek.
+Ranked 51 at the US Open, she lost again in the second round to eventual champion Świątek.

 Two weeks after the US Open, Stephens played at the Emilia-Romagna Open.
-Seeded fourth, she overcame a bee sting to beat Magdalena Fręch in the first round.
-She lost in the second round to Danka Kovinić, in three sets.
+Seeded fourth, she overcame a bee sting to beat Magdalena Fręch in the first round before she lost in the second round to Danka Kovinić, in three sets.